You can search our registers to find information about any property or land in Scotland.

 - current and previous owners’ names

-- the price paid for each transfer or sale of the property
+- the price paid for each transfer or sale of the title

-- all recorded deeds that affect the property
+- all recorded deeds that affect the title

 - current and previous mortgage entries